PureStorage-OpenConnect/powershell-toolkit-3/README.md

 Uninstall-Module -Module PureStoragePowerShellToolkit
 ```

+### Issues
+[PowerShell Toolkit 2.0 issues](https://github.com/PureStorage-OpenConnect/powershell-toolkit/issues) will be triaged and moved to the Toolkit 3.0 issues as appropriate.

 ### Please contribute!!
 We welcome Pull Requests, issues, and open discussions around the toolkit.
 Help make the toolkit an invaluable tool!

 ### Pure/Code()
 [Join the Pure Storage Code Slack team](https://codeinvite.purestorage.com)